netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

   specific instructions to the authors.
 Text prefixed with "--" must not be copied as such when using a template.
 Note that for YANG templates, "//" is used to convey such instructions.

+  RFC IIII is used to refer to an RFC that defines an initial version of an IANA-maintained module.

   The following terms are used throughout this document: